 The National Security Agency is one of the largest employers of mathematicians outside academia.
 NSA has a Careers web site which describes their College Student Cooperative Education Program and Summer Programs.
 NSA has career paths in Cryptanalysis, Intelligence Analysis, Mathematics, Signal Analysis, and other fields.
 The Director's Summer Program is the National Security Agency's premier outreach effort to the very best undergraduate mathematics majors in the country.
 The students participating in the cryptologic mathematics program will work on a broad range of problems involving applications of abstract algebra, geometry, number theory, combinatorics, graph theory, probability, statistics and analysis.

 Many businesses and corporations have web pages on careers and jobs.
-For example, here are the careers pages for Accenture, Alcatel-Lucent, Boeing, Dell, Ernst & Young, Garmin International, Google, IBM, Intel, Lockheed Martin, Microsoft, Oracle, PriceWaterhouseCoopers, Schlumberger, Texas Instruments, and William M. Mercer.
+For example, here are the careers pages for Accenture, Alcatel-Lucent, Boeing, Dell, Ernst & Young, Garmin, Google, IBM, Intel, Lockheed Martin, Mercer, Microsoft, Oracle, PriceWaterhouseCoopers, Schlumberger, and Texas Instruments.

 The American Mathematical Society has a Career Information page that focuses on academic careers.
 This web site contains Advice for New Ph.D.'s, as well as Employment Services for Ph.D. mathematicians.
 The Mathematical Sciences Employment Center is run by the AMS and other Societies each January at the Joint Mathematics Meetings.
 It is a way for employers and PhD-level mathematicians to have short interviews.